datacamp/authoring/docs/mobile/exercises/README.md

 message that students will see if they incorrectly choose that distractor.

 > #### info::Note
 > The distractors are one of the most important pieces of a mobile exercise.
-An
+Not
+> only does the distractors block determine the rendered exercise type, but an
 > effective mobile exercise predicts the mistakes that a student is likely to
 > make, and then provides useful `feedback` explaining why that distractor is
 > wrong!